mrigor87/voting/README.md

 # voting

-Design and implement a JSON API using Hibernate/Spring/SpringMVC (without frontend).
+Design and implement a REST API using Hibernate/Spring/SpringMVC (without frontend).

 Build a voting system for deciding where to have lunch.